 At the top of the purification compartments, the ion concentration is at its highest.
 Here the surface of the resin beads acts as a conductive path effectively moving the ions to the membrane.
 At the lower end of the purification compartments, where the ion concentration has been reduced to the ppt level, the electric field becomes concentrated between the resin beads and the surrounding water.

-When this localized voltage potential exceeds approximately 80% of a volt, an electrochemical reaction occurs and water molecules are split into H+ and OH– ions, which are essentially acid and caustic.
+When this localized voltage potential exceeds approximately eight tenths of a volt, an electrochemical reaction occurs and water molecules are split into H+ and OH– ions, which are essentially acid and caustic.
 The acid and caustic generated in the module regenerate resin beads by replacing other trace ions remaining the attachment of H+ and OH- ions.
 This is exactly what happens to resin beads when acid and caustic are used for regeneration in conventional deionization systems.

 As a result, an EDI system does not need chemicals for regeneration.
 The electric potential does all the work.
 You essentially have a worker and a polisher combined into one unit which constantly regenerates.

 In sum, an EDI system can consistently and predictably remove dissolved materials such as salts, acids and bases, especially weakly ionized materials such as low molecular organics, carbon dioxide, silica, and boron.
 The continuous regeneration process also eliminates pH shock and greatly extends the life of the resins.

 EDI water (Type II water) is often selected for projects requiring ultra-high purity water, typically used in the following fields:

 - Power generation